FredHutch/Oncoscape/README.md

 [![Join the chat at https://gitter.im/FredHutch/Oncoscape](https://badges.gitter.im/FredHutch/Oncoscape.svg)](https://gitter.im/FredHutch/Oncoscape?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Oncoscape is a web application that hosts an integrated suite of analysis tools for users to explore hypotheses related to molecular and clinical data in order to better understand cancer biology and treatment options.
+Oncoscape is a [web application](http://oncoscape.sttrcancer.org) that hosts an integrated suite of analysis tools for users to explore hypotheses related to molecular and clinical data in order to better understand cancer biology and treatment options.

 --**_Intro and Demo and videos coming soon_**

-See [Oncoscape website](http://oncoscape.sttrcancer.org) to start analyzing [The Cancer Genome Atlas (TCGA)](http://cancergenome.nih.gov/abouttcga) data using tools hosted by [STTR](http://sttrcancer.org) at [Fred Hutch](http://www.fredhutch.org).
-If you would like to update the code or contribute with new features, please read [wiki](https://github.com/FredHutch/Oncoscape/wiki).

-## Version: oncoDev14 (Release)
-Last Modified 8/20/15

 Oncoscape is developed at the Fred Hutchinson Cancer Research Center under the auspices of the Solid Tumor Translational Research initiative.

 Oncoscape is as an SPA -- a single page web application -- using JavaScript in the browser and R (primarily) on the backend server.
 It is an R package, though the immediate web-facing http server, currently written in R, will likely change over time to a more traditional architecture.

-## The goal of Oncoscape
+## The Goal

-is to provide browser-based, user-friendly data exploration tools for rich clinical and molecular cancer data, supported by statistically powerful analysis.
+Oncoscape is to provide browser-based, user-friendly data exploration tools for rich clinical and molecular cancer data, supported by statistically powerful analysis.
 R is very well-suited to handling data, and performing analysis.
 JavaScript in the browser provides a rich and nimble user experience.
 Data & methods are sent and received